This General Tso’s Chicken recipe (左宗棠鸡) is the top-selling Chinese food in our restaurant.

 Therefore we only order the whole chicken leg from our chicken vendor.
 He will debone the chicken for us, which I think you can request the same service from your chicken supplier.

-Upon receiving the chicken (his worker will deliver to our kitchen), our staff will clean the chicken and drain the chicken thigh in a large colander.
+Upon receiving the chicken (his worker will deliver it to our kitchen), our staff will clean the chicken and drain the chicken thigh in a large colander.

 We discard the skin as it does not taste good.
 Cut the chicken thigh into bite-size pieces, about three to four cm square.
 We also want to make sure that the thigh meat is entirely free from any small bones.
 Sometimes we found some bone debris still attached to the meat unnoticed.